ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ## Refactoring Movement: Handling Modes Separately

-Up until now, our `Move()` method handled the calcualation for moving objects with velocity.
-The caluations for adding force will be different, and we will also need to check which mode (velcoity or force) will be used.
-Putting all this logic in one method can messy and make it hard to read and debug.
+Up until now, our `Move()` method handled the calculation for moving objects with velocity.
+The calculations for adding force will be different, and we will also need to check which mode (velocity or force) will be used.
+Putting all this logic in one method can messy and makes it hard to read and debug.

 To make the code **cleaner and easier to maintain**, we can keep the shared logic in the `Move()` method and dedicated methods:

-- `HandleMovementMode()` - handles the check for movement mode, calls apporate `MoveWith..()` method
+- `HandleMovementMode()` - handles the check for movement mode, callsthe  appropriate `MoveWith..()` method
 - `MoveWithVelocity()` — handles instant, precise movement by setting the Rigidbody’s velocity.
 - `MoveWithForce()` — handles physics-driven movement by applying forces, taking acceleration and braking into account.